thenetcircle/dino/docs/md/rest.md

 The `name` field must be base64 encoded.
 The field is also optional and is only used if a ban request is received for a user that doesn't exist on the server, e.g. if the user never logged in before it will not exist.
-If the name is not specified and the user has to be created before banning, the user ID will be set as the name (later when the user login the real username will overwrite this).
+If the name is not specified, and the user has to be created before banning, the user ID will be set as the name (later when the user login the real username will overwrite this).

 The `reason` field must be base64 encoded.
 If the `admin_id` field is specified it will be used, if not the default ID